 - 1 handful baby spinach or frozen spinach slightly thawed

 - 15 fresh mint leaves optional

 - a pinch of sea salt

-Heat a little oil in a 20 cm (8 inch) non-stick frying pan (skillet) on a mediumhigh heat.
-Whisk the batter then ladle 60 ml (2 fl oz/. cup) for each pancake into the pan (you should be able to cook about 4 pancakes at a time).
+- Heat a little oil in an 8-inch non-stick frying pan (skillet) on medium-high heat.
+Whisk the batter then ladle about 1/4 cup for each pancake into the pan (you should be able to cook about 4 pancakes at a time).
 Fry for about 1½ minutes or until small bubbles appear on the surface and the bases are golden.
 Carefully flip each pancake with a spatula and fry the other side for a further minute or until golden.
 Transfer the cooked pancakes to a plate and repeat with the rest of the batter (you may need to reduce the heat slightly after the first batch).

-Serve topped with a dollop of yoghurt, a drizzle of maple syrup, some berries and passion fruit pulp and a sprinkling of chopped seeds.
+- Serve topped with a dollop of yogurt, a drizzle of maple syrup, some berries, and passion fruit pulp and a sprinkling of chopped seeds.